carlossantillana/rshell/README.md

 Summary:

-rshell attempts to mimic a bash-like terminal shell. rshell accepts bash command executables that exist in /bin
+rshell attempts to mimic a bash terminal shell. rshell accepts bash command executables that exist in /bin

 ls mimics the GNU ls command and is functional for the "-a", "-l", and "-R" flags.

 cp mimics the cp bash command.

+cat prints out file

 Functionality: